Prepare. Respect. Initiate. Do. Excel.

 Yearbooks are ordered through the Josten's Website.

-Our website contains a link for bus route information.
+Check the Bus Stop Locations and Times page on the PVSchools Website.
 Buses drop off and pick up just north of the football field.

 Be sure to pay attention to your bus number when you board in the morning.
 Students can only ride the bus to which they are assigned according to your address.
 All school rules and policies apply when riding the buses.